jonas-peeters/EasyScoreboards/README.md

 `<Text>` Is the text the line will contain.
 To use spaces the hole text must be in quotation marks (see examples).

-    To use multiple colors and styles seperate the parts with semicolons (;)
+    To use multiple colors and styles separate the parts with semicolons (;)

 `/easyscoreboard clear` will clear the scoreboard and remove it from every player.

+`/easyscoreboard show` shows the scoreboard to the player who uses this command

+`/easyscoreboard hide` hides the scoreboard from the player who uses this command

 ### Countdown